sachinnayak/Native-vs-Hybrid-Apps-Whitepaper/README.md

  One of the defining features of any platform is its look and feel.
 Users come to expect controls to be presented consistently and manipiulated in the same way.
 There are certain idioms which vary from platform to platform, e.g. what happens when the user performs a "long hold" (keep touching an element for several seconds)?
 Plaforms have standard idioms for such things, and you can't satisfy them all with a single HTML5 app.

- Furthermore, platform look-and-feel is orchestrated by the platform's native software library, whose widgets encapsulate the kind of look and feel users expect.
+ Furthermore, platform look-and-feel is determined by the platform's native software library, whose widgets encapsulate the kind of look and feel users expect.
 You get a lot of the expected look-and-feel "for free" just by using the native toolkit.

  In a hybrid app you'll most likely have to create UI elements that look the same across platforms.
-This is not necessarily a bad thing, but that means that adhering to Human Interface Guidelines (HIG) of each necessary platform will be not possible or very hard.
+This is not necessarily a bad thing, but that means that adhering to Human Interface Guidelines (HIG) of each necessary platform will be not possible or rather hard.

- When developing a hybrid app you are restricted to CSS and Javascript features native device browsers support.
+ When developing a hybrid app you are restricted to CSS and Javascript features native browsers support.
 Many interface elements with native-like behavior can be created using Javascript, but they'll never look as rich and fast as native.